Toy Makers A-J

 Founder: John and Ezra Hasenpflug

-Champion Hardware made cast iron transportation toys, banks and cap pistols.
+Champion Hardware made cast iron transportation toys, banks, and cap pistols.
 They also made cast iron parts for other leading toy manufacturers.
-(Thanks to Mark Schupska for information provided.)
+(Thanks to Mark Schupska for the information provided.)

 J. Chein & Co.
-New York City, New York and Harrison, New Jersey.
+New York City, New York, Harrison, and Burlington, New Jersey.

 Founder: Julius Chein

-Tin toys were lithographed.
-Chein`s line of comic and circus tin toys received wide acceptance in the 1930s and leading up to World War II. .
+Specialty: J. Chein & Co. was founded in a loft in New York City, New York by Julius Chein.
+They produced toys from 1903 until about 1979.
+Chein specialized in tin mechanical toys, banks, drums, and tea sets.
+The company’s tin toys were mostly lithographed.
+Chein’s line of comic and circus tin toys received wide acceptance in the 1930s and leading up to World War II.

 D.P.
 Clark Dayton, Ohio

 Other names: Re-named Schieble Toy & Novelty in 1909